wxWidgets/wxWidgets/docs/contributing/about-platform-toolkit-and-library-names.md

-The rationale for this is that under UNIX-like systems it is desirable that differently 'minor numbered' releases can be installed together, meaning your old 2.2 apps can continue to work even if you migrate development to the next stable or unstable release (eg. 2.3, 2.4), but binary compatibility is maintained between point releases (those with the same major.minor number).
+The rationale for this is that under UNIX-like systems it is desirable that differently 'minor numbered' releases can be installed together, meaning 3.0 apps can continue to work even if you migrate development to the next stable or unstable release (eg. 3.2, 3.3), but binary compatibility is maintained between point releases (those with the same major.minor number).

 A known break in binary compatibility should be addressed by updating the library soname (see the notes in configure.in for details on this).